How To Deal With An Insolvent CompanyJanuary 2, 2020

 One of the benefits of administration is that a moratorium is placed on the company.
 This relieves creditor pressure and freezes any legal action, providing the company with breathing space.

 Unlike an administration, in a CVA the directors remain in power and their duties continue.
 In an administration, however, your powers as a director cease.
 The insolvency practitioner becomes the administrator and takes control.

 An administration lasts one year (subject to an extension of up to one year) whereas a CVA is longer.

 If an insolvent company goes into administration with the objective of saving the business, and the administration successfully concludes in one year, then the administrator would hand the company back to you.

-The company would then be in a better position than it was prior to administration with regard to creditor pressure, company debt etc.
+The company would then be in a better position than it was prior to administration.

 A creditors’ voluntary liquidation, or CVL, is the most common insolvency procedure.

 The insolvency practitioner will recommend a CVL when the company is insolvent, and the director doesn’t want to continue the business.

 The liquidator will be appointed to take over the business.
 They will realise any assets, distribute any remaining funds and close down the company’s affairs, allowing the director to walk away from the company.